-Crape myrtles are rarely eaten by deer but may occasionally be eaten by squirrels.
+Deer rarely eat crape myrtles but may occasionally be eaten by squirrels.
 Several species of birds consume crape myrtle seeds during the winter.

 What Problems Do Crape Myrtles Have?

-Crape myrtles suffer from diseases like leaf spot and powdery mildew.
-Crape myrtles also suffer from pests such as aphids, Japanese beetles, scale insects, and spider mites.
-Use insecticidal soap and horticultural oils to tackle pests and diseases.
+Crape myrtles are prone to diseases like leaf spot and powdery mildew and pests like aphids, Japanese beetles, scale insects, and spider mites.
+To manage these problems, use insecticidal soap and horticultural oils.

 Are Crape Myrtles High Maintenance?

 Crape myrtles are fairly low-maintenance plants as long as they receive full sun.
 Crape myrtles thrive in most types of soil as long the soil is well-draining.